J1mbo/cannonball-se/README.md

 # CannonBall‑SE

-*A performance tuned and cabinet-focused fork of Chris White’s CannonBall OutRun engine with enhanced graphics and cabinet‑friendly enhancements.*
+*A fork of Chris White's incredible Outrun engine, CannonBall, with enhancements.*
+Designed with home-made cabinets in mind, gives Outrun enthusiasts an improved experience on LCD screens with minimal hardware requirements - anything from a RaspberryPi Zero will work!

+> **Note:** Windows executable available for download [in Releases](https://github.com/J1mbo/cannonball-se/releases/tag/v1.3)

 ---

 ## Overview

-CannonBall‑SE is a fork of the cross‑platform OutRun engine, focused on an authentic arcade‑cab experience.
+CannonBall‑SE trys to create what feels like an authentic arcade‑cab experience on modern hardware.

-* Graphics seem more natural thanks to the video filter, subtle screen curvature, shadow‑mask effects, attention to accurate colour reproduction, subtle noise and desaturation, and automatic 30/60fps selection.
+The game graphics seem more natural thanks to processing with a fully configurable 2-stage video filter providing effects including NTSC filter, screen curvature, shadow‑mask effect, a hint of analogue noise, vignette and desaturation.

-* The re-written audio module tightens up stability, ensures accurate playback speed, and also supports MP3/WAV custom music.
+Additionally:

+- Gameplay bug fixes:
+  - Random cars no longer appear near checkpoints momentarily
+  - Wheel slip when cornering works consistently through stage transitions
+  - Plus: all the fixes available in Chris White's original

+- Gameplay enhancements:
+  - Rumble is generated when skidding
+  - Auto frame-rate control ensures game always runs at full speed
+  - Multi-threaded engine - works at 60fps on a Pi3 or Zero2W in hi-res mode

+- Re-written audio module:
+  - Tightens up system stability, especially on low-spec RaspberryPi systems
+  - Eliminates stutters
+  - Provides arcade-accurate playback speed
+  - Supports MP3 as well as WAV custom music (with playback volume control).

+- Tracks 'machine hours' and games played.

+- Hooks system watchdog on RaspberryPi boards for reliable continuous operation (e.g. in cabinets)

-* Gameplay is refined with various game bug fixes, additional rumble, performance improvements and stability fixes.
+- Performance improvements and stability fixes.
-* The hardware watchdog is used (if available) to ensure reliable continuous operation.
-* Play count and "machine hours" are tracked.

-> **Note:** Can be used on all Raspberry Pi systems including the Pi Zero, as well as on Windows 11 and Ubuntu.

 ---

 ## Supported Platforms

-* **All Raspberry Pi Boards** running Raspberry Pi OS.
+* **All RaspberryPi Boards** running RaspberryPi OS.
 * **x86/x64 PCs** (Intel/AMD) running Ubuntu or Windows 11.

 For Linux, a desktop is not required - use the command-line version of the OS.
+Compiling is fully automated on both platforms.

 ---